 First, let’s look at what ketamine is and how it has been shown to benefit patients.

 Calvin L. Stevens, an American chemist, first synthesized ketamine in 1962.
 The compound demonstrated beneficial anesthetic effects, low behavioral toxicity, and was extremely fast-acting.

 The drug is also widely used in veterinary medicine to sedate and even manage pain in larger animals.
-Cats, dogs, mice, rabbits, and horses are just a few examples.
-This is no doubt, where it gets its reputation as a ‘horse tranquilizer’.
+This is what led to its reputation as a horse tranquilizer.

 Ketamine is also a well-known hallucinogenic.
-Taken in subanesthetic doses, the drug causes a sedentary state, which many describe as a ‘trance’.
+The drug causes a sedentary state when taken in subanesthetic doses.
 It also produces several dissociative effects that may include, but are not limited to:

 - Visual distortions, including the perception of color

 When it comes to routes of administration, ketamine is a highly versatile drug, as it is both water and lipid-soluble.
 Oral, intravenous, epidural, and transnasal are just a few ways ketamine is known to be used.

 Because of this, ketamine comes in many forms; this includes:

 - Clear liquid for intravenous and intramuscular administration

 - Nasal and oral sprays